SayaliYadavGit/api-testing-project/README.md

 This project demonstrates the design and implementation of mock APIs and automated testing using FastAPI, pytest, and Postman.

+## Test Coverage
+User Registration:
+- Successfully registers a new user.
+- Attempts to register with an already existing username.
+- Attempts to register without providing a username.

+Error Handling:
+Handles "URL not found" errors.

+User Login:
+- Successfully logs in with valid credentials.
+- Fails to log in due to invalid credentials.

+Book Search:
+- Successfully searches for an available book.
+- Attempts to search for a book that is not in the catalog.

+Shopping Cart:
+- Successfully adds a book to the cart.
+- Fails to add a book to the cart.

+Checkout Process:
+- Successfully completes the checkout process.
+- Fails to complete the checkout process.

 ## Setup

 ### Prerequisites